imjihuan/fuego/docs/rst_src/Installing_Fuego.rst

 These steps are described in subsequent sections of this documentation.

 See:
- * :ref:`Adding a Board <adding_board>`
+ * :ref:`Adding a board <adding_board>`
  * :ref:`Adding a toolchain <addtoolchain>`
  * :ref:`Adding test jobs to Jenkins <addtestjob>`

-.. _alt_install:

 ================================================
 Alternative installation configurations
 ================================================

 The default installation of Fuego installs the entire Fuego system, including Jenkins and the Fuego core, into a docker container running on a host system, which Jenkins running on port 8090.
 However, it is possible to install Fuego in other configurations.

 The configuration alternatives that are supported are:
  * install using a different TCP/IP port for Jenkins